 - What is an orthopedic nurse?

-- What are the duties of an orthopedic nurse?
+- What are specific types of orthopedic nurses?

-- What are the education requirements for orthopedic nurses?
+- What are additional requirements for orthopedic nurses?

-- What is the job & salary outlook for orthopedic nurses?
+- What are the salary and career outlooks for orthopedic nurses?

 What is a orthopedic nurse?

 An orthopedic nurse is a registered nurse (RN) trained to assist patients with musculoskeletal issues.
 You’ll care for patients with broken or fractured bones, joint replacements, and osteoporosis.

 Americans fracture bones at a rate of 2.4 per 100 people every year.
 That’s a lot of broken bones!
 More men break bones than women, but you can choose to work with one age group or with patients across the age spectrum.

 You’ll need certain qualities to be successful as an orthopedic nurse.
 One of the most important is to be empathetic.
 Patients with bone breaks or fractures can be in excruciating pain.
 Part of your job is to soothe them before, during, and after treatment.

 Other skills include: